dcsaorg/DCSA-OpenAPI/jit/v2/README.md

 - `type` renamed to `typeCode` in the `Vessel` object
 - `airDraft` property added to `Vessel`
 - `VESSEL_READY` split into 2 values: `VESSEL_READY_FOR_CARGO_OPERATIONS` and `VESSEL_READY_TO_SAIL` in `portCallServiceType`
-- a lot of reshufling in the moves object
+- a lot of reshuffling in the moves object
   - changed the structure to **not** include `allOf`
   - all descriptions updated
   - `bbPieces` removed